 Premier League Darts: Wes Newton relegated after losing 7-5 to Dave Chisnall

-Dave Chisnall won five of the last six legs to send Wes Newton out of the Premier League for the second consecutive season.
+Dave Chisnall won five of the last six legs to send Wes Newton out of the Premier League in Cardiff.

 With the victor guaranteed a place in the closing stages of the competition, the St Helens thrower raced into 2-0 lead, but Newton, who was averaging just 70, turned things around to win the next four in a row.